Who can join a Medicare MSA Plan?

-Once you decide which MSA Plan you want, contact the plan for enrollment information and to join.
-When you get the enrollment form, fill it out and mail it to the plan, or give it to a plan representative.
+Contact the MSA Plan you want for enrollment information and about how to join.
 The plan will tell you how to set up your account with the bank chosen by the plan.
 You must set up an account before your enrollment can be processed.
 You’ll get a letter from the plan telling you when your coverage begins.

 You can cancel your enrollment by December 15 of the same year.
 You still only have until December 7 to join another health or drug plan.
 After December 7 and up to December 15, you can only return to